 It is important that when you are injured on the job, you immediately tell your supervisor so that medical treatment may be authorized and a Workers' Compensation claim filed.
 If the injury is not reported immediately, you may be denied the right to compensation.
-This and other information can be found on a fact sheet [pdf] for injuries that occur on the Columbia campus.

 For all employees, four important steps must be followed to ensure compensation: